brave/qa-resources/wikitemplate-ios.md

 ## Content tests

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
 Test that context menus work in the new twitter tab
 - [ ] Load twitter and click on a tweet so the popup div shows.
 Click to dismiss and repeat with another div.
 Make sure it shows
 - [ ] Go to https://trac.torproject.org/projects/tor/login and make sure that the password can be saved.
 Make sure the saved password is auto-populated when you visit the site again
 - [ ] Open an email on http://mail.google.com/ or inbox.google.com and click on a link.
 Make sure it works
 - [ ] Test that PDF is loaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
 - [ ] Test that PDF is loaded over http at http://www.pdf995.com/samples/pdf.pdf
 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run)
 - [ ] Test that https://news.google.com/ sites open in a new tab (due to target being _blank)

+## App linker

+- [ ] Long press on a link in the Twitter app to get the share picker, choose Brave.
+Verify Brave doesn't crash after opening the link

 ## Background